The Brooklyn College Health Clinic adheres to a very strict confidentiality policy.

 Health Clinic clerical staff and health care providers giving direct care may read and write on the patient's chart or computer data system.
 Chart and computer information may include:

 - identifying data (name, age, gender, address, phone, etc.),

 - name of insurance plan, if any (for lab billing, Rx),

 - social data.

-In the event of release of information over the telephone, great care must be made to ensure that information is not released inappropriately.
-(For example, if a patient calls for lab results, he or she will be asked for identifying personal data, such as a Social Security number.)
+In the event of a request for release of information over the telephone, great care must be made to ensure that information is not released inappropriately.
+(For example, if a patient calls for lab results, identifying personal data will be requested to confirm identity.)

-Upon request, students may have access to their own medical records.
-Review of the actual record will be under the supervision of authorized clinic staff, to avoid the possibility of any document alteration.
+Students may have access to their own medical records.
+Review of the record will be under the supervision of authorized clinic staff to avoid the possibility of any document alteration.
 Photocopies of medical records may be given directly to a requesting patient.
 Original medical records are never to leave the clinic.

 Written authorization by the patient is required for release of information to any outside person, party or agency.
 In the event of a subpoena, legal counsel at Brooklyn College will review forms to ensure appropriate release.

 Authorizations are not required for release of information to: